HACKERALERT/Picocrypt/src/README.md

 # 5. Done!
 You should now see a compiled executable (`Picocrypt.exe`/`Picocrypt`) in your directory.
 You can run it by double-clicking or executing it in your terminal.
 That wasn't too hard, right?
 Enjoy!

+Note: On Linux, if hardware OpenGL isn't available, you can set `LIBGL_ALWAYS_SOFTWARE=1` to force Mesa to use software rendering.
+This way, Picocrypt will be able to run regardless of driver support and can even run without a GPU at all.
+You may also need to set `NO_AT_BRIDGE=1` to disable the accessibility bus which is known to cause potential issues.